Farm to School Education

-Education is key to building a strong community food system and we believe in the power of youth to bring about these changes.
-We partner with Columbia Falls school district to manage a comprehensive Farm to School Education Program for kids in grades K-12.
+Education is key to building a strong community food system, and we believe in the power of youth to bring about these changes.
+We partner with the Columbia Falls school district to manage a comprehensive Farm to School education program for kids in grades K-12.

 background image